This guide will teach you everything you need to know about keto weight loss.

 And no, a tablespoon doesn't mean how much you can fit onto one tablespoon.

-As you can see below, the difference between 100 and 200 calorie spoonfuls looks negligible.
+As you can see above, the difference between 100 and 200 calorie spoonfuls looks negligible.

 So when it comes to choosing what foods to eat, be mindful of your personality type.
 If you're a restrictor, while no foods are technically off limit, some foods should be limited or avoided altogether since it can lead you down the wrong path.